MUELLER RDI AND CAPEX PROGRAMME

-Promoteur – Intermédiaire FinancierMOLKEREI ALOIS MUELLER GMBH UND CO KG,UNTERNEHMENSGRUPPE THEO MUELLER SECS
+Projektträger – zwischengeschaltetes FinanzinstitutMOLKEREI ALOIS MUELLER GMBH UND CO KG,UNTERNEHMENSGRUPPE THEO MUELLER SECS

 One part of the project consists of RDI investments in Germany and Poland.
 They relate to food quality, health ingredients, packaging solutions and product portfolio expansion.
 The other part concerns investments in Germany for the construction and operation of a new production line for plant based beverages in Leppersdorf (Saxony, D) and the replacement of two obsolete dairy production lines at Aretsried (Bavaria, D) and Leppersdorf in orders to achieve energy savings.